 - 1. Undergraduate tuition fees cover 12 or 15 units per quarter.
-15 units per quarter are required to graduate in 3 calendar years ( = 4 academic years = 12 academic quarters). - 2.
-For undergraduate students taking less than 12 units or more than 15 units of credit per quarter, the cost of tuition per 3 units of credit (typically 3 units=1 class) is \$2,000.
+15 units per quarter are required to graduate in 3 calendar years (= 4 academic years = 12 academic quarters). - 2.
+For students taking less than 12 units or more than 15 units of credit per quarter, the cost of tuition per 3 units of credit (typically 3 units=1 class) is \$2,000.
 Tuition includes costs associated with the course, but excludes textbooks. - 3.
-MA Tuition includes all costs associated with the course, but excludes textbooks and Verbum software. - 4.
-MBA tuition fees cover 15 or 18 GRADUATE level units per quarter.

-- 5. In addition to tuition and fees, students are required to pay a one-time, non-refundable \$100 enrollment fee.
-This fee is to be paid before the student is enrolled in any class. - 6.
-Housing Fee: A \$500 non-refundable deposit is required of all residential students.
+In addition to tuition and fees, students are required to pay a one-time, non-refundable \$100 enrollment fee.
+This fee is to be paid before the student is enrolled in class. - 4.
+Students taking less than 12 units or more than 15 units of credit per quarter will receive a pro-rated amount of their originally granted financial aid amount.
+The student will receive the proportional amount of scholarship per class they received when taking a 'full' (12-15 unit) class load. - 5.
+MBA tuition fees cover 15 or 18 units per quarter.
+For students taking less than 15 units or more than 18 units of credit per quarter, the cost of tuition per 3 units of credit (typically 3 units=1 class) is \$1,720.
+Tuition includes all costs associated with the course, but excludes textbooks. - 6.
+Room and Security Deposit Fee: A \$500 non-refundable deposit is required of residential students.
 This fee must be paid prior to moving into the student apartments.
-This fee is collected in order to secure an apartment for the student in the upcoming quarter as well as pay for any damages and cleaning needed.
+This fee is collected in order to secure an apartment for the student in the upcoming

+- quarter as well as pay for damages and cleaning needed.
 The fee will not be applied towards the room expense. - 7.
-Undergraduate students taking less than 12 units or more than 15 units of credit per quarter will receive a pro-rated amount of their originally granted financial aid amount.
-The student will receive the proportional amount of scholarship per class they received when taking a 'full' (12-15 unit) class load. - 8.
-MBA students taking less than 15 units or more than 18 units of credit per quarter will receive a pro-rated amount of their originally granted financial aid amount.
-The student will receive the proportional amount of scholarship per class they received when taking a 'full' (15-18 unit) class load. - 9.
-Minimum Payment Frequency is Quarterly. - 10.
-Late Payment Penalty: All tuition and fee payments are due by 5:00 PM on the Friday before the first day of class.
+Minimum Payment Frequency is Quarterly. - 8.
+Late Payment Penalty: Tuition and fee payments are due by 5:00 PM on the Friday before the first day of class.
 Failure to pay by the required deadline will result in late payment charge of 4%.
 These penalties will be assessed on unpaid balances each quarter one week after the first day of classes.
 The 4% penalty assessment on delinquent account balances takes place quarterly, on an ongoing basis until the entire outstanding balance is paid in full.
 If current or past account balances are delinquent, the University reserves the right to un-enroll current students from their classes.
-Please be aware that students with past-due account balances are not entitled to receive final grades, transcripts, a diploma or certificate, and/or other possible University-provided verifications until the balance is paid in full. - 11.
+Please be aware that students with past-due account balances are not entitled to receive final grades, transcripts, a diploma or certificate, and/or other possible University-provided verifications until the balance is paid in full. - 9.
 A parking permit is required for student owned cars parked within the student apartment complex.
 The Student Life Office issues this parking permit.
 Limited garage parking is available.
-No student parking is available at the classroom facility at 155 W. Grand Avenue. - 12.
-Single undergraduate students, who are under 25 years of age, are required to live on campus, unless they live with their parents or in a religious community, within daily commuting distance.
-Single students between 25 and 28 years of age may live on or off-campus.
-Students who are 28 years of age must live off-campus, as must married students.
+No student parking is available at the classroom facility at 155 W. Grand Avenue. - 10.
+Single undergraduate students, who are under 25 years of age, are required to live on campus.
 Graduate students are not required to live on campus.
-Some on-campus housing may be available for single graduate students who are 28 years of age or under. - 13.
-MBA tuition fees cover 15 or 18 units per quarter.
-For students taking less than 15 units or more than 18 units of credit per quarter, the cost of tuition per 3 units of credit (typically 3 units=1 class) is \$1,720.
-Tuition includes all costs associated with the course, but excludes textbooks. - 14.
+Married students and single students 26 years of age and older must live off-campus.
+Students whose parents live in San Diego County may live at home.
+Some on-campus housing may be available for single graduate students. - 11.
 For MA in Biblical Theology Students Once the student commences the required practicums the tuition is non-refundable.
-Once the student has committed to the Comprehensive Exam, the tuition is non-refundable.
+Once the student has committed to the Comprehensive Exam or to the Thesis and enrolled, the tuition is non-refundable.